HomeTrue North Blog

 23. Take a day trip to Banff

-Head on to the bustling mountain town of Banff for a day indulging in some of the best things to do, like visiting the Vermilion Lakes or riding the gondola up Sulphur Mountain.
+Head on to the bustling mountain town of Banff for a day indulging in some of the best things to do in Banff, like visiting the Vermilion Lakes or riding the gondola up Sulphur Mountain.
 You can either choose to go on a guided tour to immerse yourself in the history of Banff or have a relaxing day by soaking in the Banff Upper Hot Springs and getting a beer at one of the breweries in Banff.

 A horse and carriage going down Banff Avenue with towering mountains behind